Home PageBlog › How Can I Get My Dog to Be a Registered Service Dog?

 Why You Should Register Your Service Dog

-Registering your service dog enters your service dog into a searchable database.
-Organizations like Service Dog Certifications can issue an ID card linked to this record.
+Registering your service dog enters your service dog into a searchable database, allowing a person to look up your service dog.
+You can register your service dog in our registry and get an ID card linked to your unique registration number.

-In addition, while third parties are not allowed to demand documents like ID cards and certificates, service dog handlers can attest that people do so anyway.
+In addition, while third parties are not allowed to demand documents like ID cards and certificates, service dog handlers can attest that people frequently do so anyway.
 Whether at a store, an airport, a library, or a restaurant, service dog handlers are frequently harassed for service dog identification documents.
-Rather than engage in a lengthy legal conversation with every passerby, service dog handlers opt to simply have these documents handy for convenience.
+Rather than engage in a lengthy legal conversation with every passerby, service dog handlers simply opt to have these accessories handy for convenience.

 Obtaining a registration ID for your service dog is a painless way to peacefully go about your day in public while minimizing intrusive inquiries.